Samagra-Development/Samagra-Website/src/pages/team/index.md

     linkedInProfile: https://www.linkedin.com/in/sanskar-kumar-gupta/
     name: Sanskar Kumar Gupta
     project: Saksham Haryana-Education
+  - bio: >-
-  - bio: Shashwat holds a Bachelor's degree in Civil Engineering from Pandit Deendayal Energy University.
+      Shashwat holds a Bachelor's degree in Civil Engineering from Pandit Deendayal Energy University.
 Prior to joining Samagra, he was working as the National Head of Operations at AIESEC in India, focusing on leadership development in youth.
 A strong desire to bring about systemic change while working with the government brought him to Samagra.

+      Shashwat is the Program Coordinator of the CMGGA team in Haryana and manages its daily operations.
     image: /img/shashwat_7696.jpg
     linkedInProfile: https://www.linkedin.com/in/shashwat-shah-32a1131b4/
     name: Shashwat Shah
-    project: CMNBA
+    project: CMGGA
   - bio: >-
       Shraya holds a Bachelor's degree in Chemical Engineering from National Institute of Technology Karnataka, Surathkal.
 Before joining Samagra, she